rfht/dist-tuple.test/README.md

 # dist-tuple.test

 Tool to test dist-tuple for regressions.
 It prints the variables created by `dist-tuple.port.mk` in OpenBSD's `/usr/ports/infrastructure/mk/` for selected ports or all that use `DIST_TUPLE`.
 A custom `dist-tuple.port.mk` can be passed as `DT_MK`.
-This way the output with 2 different such files can be compared to check for regressions.
+This way the output with 2 different such files can be compared for regressions.

+dist-tuple.test uses sqlports(5) for the different uses of `DIST_TUPLE` in the ports tree.
+It loads nothing other than `dist-tuple.port.mk` and its dependencies.
+The goal is to provide a time-saving way to check for regressions with updates to `dist-tuple.port.mk` that doesn't depend on running a bulk(8) build.

 The output contains the values of all variables for the templates and each port.
 Template variables: